 I’m on a mission to get leaders out of their own way so they can access their greatest potential and profoundly and positively change their slice of the world.

-I’ve supported senior leaders in all sectors - non-profit, corporate, and academia.
+I’ve supported senior leaders in all sectors - non-profit, corporate, start-up, and academia.
 And, given my insatiable hunger to learn and grow, I’ve spent much time developing skills and learning best practices in the realms of coaching, facilitation, and adult development to hone my approach and elevate my impact.

 I’m also a proud Oakland, California resident where I live with my husband and three curious, hysterical, loving, imaginative, and at times emotionally volatile kids.
 Lucky me.